MySQL: Installing and using a database server

 - If you want to connect through SSL (with a CA certificate):

-- This will create a table with two columns: “id” (integer values that auto increment for every row) and “name” (with text values).
+- This will create a table with two columns: "id" (integer values that auto increment for every row and must be unique and not null) and "name" (with text values).

-USE test_db; CREATE TABLE test_table (id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, name TEXT);
+USE test_db; CREATE TABLE test_table (id INT AUTO_INCREMENT PRIMARY KEY, name TEXT);

 - This will show all columns from all records on “test_table”.